 Joel Quenneville

-Joel Quenneville was named the 12th head coach in Ducks franchise history on May 8, 2025.
+Joel Quenneville is in his first season as head coach of the Anaheim Ducks, the 12th head coach in franchise history after being named to his post May 8, 2025.

 Quenneville has led his teams to a 969-572-77-150 record (.612%) with the Florida Panthers (2019-21), Chicago Blackhawks (2008-18), Colorado Avalanche (2005-08) and St. Louis Blues (1996-04).
 His 969 regular season wins are the second-most by a head coach in NHL history while his 1,768 games coached are fifth all-time.
 He was named recipient of the 1999-00 Jack Adams Award as the NHL’s Coach of the Year, leading the Blues to a 51-19-11-1 record and the President’s Trophy as the league’s top team in the regular season.

-The Windsor, Ontario native has led his teams to 20 Stanley Cup Playoff appearances, while his 23 career series wins are the fourth most in NHL history.
+The Windsor, Ontario native has led his teams to 20 Stanley Cup Playoff appearances (third among all-time coaches), while his 23 career series wins are the fourth most in NHL history.
 In addition to winning the Stanley Cup in all three appearances, Quenneville guided his teams to a combined six Conference Finals (also 2000-01 with St. Louis, and 2008-09 and 2013-14 with Chicago).
+His 121 Stanley Cup Playoff wins are third all-time among NHL coaches, with his 225 games coached in the postseason rank second.

 Prior to becoming a head coach, Quenneville served as an assistant coach for the Quebec Nordiques and Colorado Avalanche from 1994-96, helping the Avalanche win the Stanley Cup in 1996.